SystemsApproach/ops/arch.rst

 This overview of the management architecture could lead one to conclude that these four subsystems were architected, in a rigorous, top-down fashion, to be completely independent.
 But that is not the case.
 It is more accurate to say that the system evolved bottom up, solving the next immediate problem one at a time, all the while creating a large ecosystem of open source components that can be used in different combinations.
-What we are presenting in this book is a retrospective description of an end result, organized into four subsystems to help make sense of it all.
+What this book presents is a retrospective description of the end result, organized into four subsystems to help make sense of it all.

 There are, in practice, many opportunities for interactions among the four components, and in some cases, there are overlapping concerns